Tanzy/devmachine/readme.md

 | MySQL   | `root` | `root` | [http://vvv.dev/database-admin/](http://vvv.dev/database-admin/) |

 ## Need Help?
 * Let us have it!
-Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
+Don't hesitate to open a new issue if you run into trouble or have any tips that we need to know.